FullStack-Verse/Zoo-Management-System/Readme.md

+# Zoo Management System

-How to run the Theme Zoo Management System Project Using PHP and MySQL
+### How to run the Theme Zoo Management System Project Using PHP and MySQL

 1.Download the zip file